Who is the Master of Science in Clinical Mental Health Counseling program for?

 What does the program cover?

-The comprehensive, systems-based approach to the curriculum covers eight core content areas through the lens of sport and performance psychology and special courses in trauma, addiction, couples and families, and psychopharmacology.
+The comprehensive, systems-based approach to the curriculum covers eight core content areas and special courses in trauma, addiction, couples and families, and psychopharmacology.
 Students will cover professional counseling orientation and ethical practice; social and cultural diversity; human growth and development; career development; counseling and helping relationships; group counseling and group work; assessment and testing; and research and program evaluation.

 How is the degree completed?

-Comprised of 90 quarter credits, this degree is completed 100% online with face-to-face internship requirements within student’s communities.
+Comprised of 90 quarter credits, this degree is completed 100% online with face-to-face internship requirements within students’ communities.
 Five terms of clinical field placement (one term of practicum and four of internship) allow students real-life application of their skills with live clients.
 Faculty assist students in finding these field placements, contract with local supervisors and include university-based supervision.
-As a cohort model program, the MS program can be completed in 2 or 3 years.
+Strong student engagement makes the program feel like a cohort model, but students can request flexibility in their program plan to accommodate work and life responsibilities.

 This program prepares students to sit for the National Counselor Exam (NCE) or the National Clinical Mental Health Counseling Exam (NCHMCE).
 Passing the NCE/NCHMCE exams are required for licensure in one’s state.
 It is the responsibility of the individual student to understand and comply with all state licensure requirements.
 As state licensing boards do not review programmatic content prior to application for licensure, UWS makes no representations or guarantee that completion of UWS coursework or programs will permit an individual to obtain state licensure.